Discover everything about ‘John Anthony’ Restaurant in Hong Kong, designed by Linehouse.

 Win Awards: 2019

 Inspired by the voyages that helped bring two hemispheres together, John Anthony pays tribute to a new-world culture that celebrates diversity, juxtaposition and a melting pot of influences.

-John Anthony’, a new Cantonese grill & dim sum restaurant on Hong Kong Island, sumptuously reflects the city’s west-meets-east sensibility through its innovative culinary offerings as well as its immersive interior design.
+John Anthony’ is a new Cantonese grill & dim sum restaurant on Hong Kong Island.
+In addition it sumptuously reflects the city’s west-meets-east sensibility through its innovative culinary offerings as well as its immersive interior design.

 “The design drew on John Anthony’s journey, exploring the fusion of architectural styles and materiality between east and west as well as colonial architecture blurred with eastern detailing, to create a British tea hall turned Chinese canteen,” said Linehouse co-founder Alex Mok.